-If you come into therapy, are you weak?
+If you go to therapy, are you weak?

-We consult with others for their expertise.
-We admire when leaders surround themselves with people whose opinions may differ from their own, or whose expertise is valuable.
-We want them to ask for advice.
-When it’s given, that leader may or may not follow it.
-But we admire them for questioning whether or not they have all the answers.
+And you probably admire leaders of corporations or countries who surround themselves with people whose opinions may differ from their own, but whose expertise is valuable.
+You want a good leader to listen to a diverse perspective.
+Whatever advice is given, that leader may or may not follow it.
+But you admire them for questioning whether or not they have all the answers.

 Far from it.

-I respect the men and women whom I’ve been honored to work with — who risk connecting with emotions they believed they couldn’t feel without breaking — who choose to talk about abuse or trauma they’ve suffered, so they can heal.
+I respect the men whom I’ve been honored to work with — who risk connecting with emotions they believed they couldn’t feel without breaking — who choose to talk about abuse or trauma they’ve suffered, so they can heal.
 Many of them will tell you it’s the hardest work they’ve ever done.
 Yet it’s opened avenues for them in their personal and professional lives that have been freeing.

 You can now listen to Dr. Margaret as she talks about depression and many other topics on her new podcast, SelfWork with Dr. Margaret Rutherford.
 Click here!